-What makes a good team lead supervisor manager
+What makes a very good team leader: 5 characteristics

-We have already written about the things that team leaders should definitely do in relation to their employees: Checklist for team leaders: 10 key tasks.
-This article is about the qualities that make a great team lead – regardless of whether you work according to Scrum, Agile or traditional waterfall.
+We have already written about the things that team leaders should definitely do in relation to their employees: Checklist for team leaders: 10 key tasks .
+In this article, we will discuss the qualities that make a very good team lead - regardless of whether you work according to Scrum, Agile or traditionally according to Waterfall.

 What makes a good team leader